 When you offer subscription promotions to your customers, the main thing that most of them will think of is saving money.

 Businesses enable their customers/subscribers to pre-book a product or service or access a platform.
 Subscribers get this product/service on a regular basis and pay much less than what they would have paid if the product/service had been purchased piecemeal or sporadically.

-For businesses, the subscription model is great for cash flow especially for startups as many subscription businesses ask for full payment upfront, of course, at a discounted price.
+For businesses, the subscription model is great for cash flow, especially for startups as many subscription eCommerce business models ask for full payment upfront, of course, at a discounted price.

 3. Improving Customer Relationships

 Perfect relationships are based on good communication.
 The beauty of a subscription eCommerce business model is that it offers business owners so many opportunities to effectively communicate with customers.

 They can track how a subscriber interacts with their products and/or services over time by getting feedback after the product is delivered.
 They can track, for example, when new subscribers join and when subscribers cancel.